edinburgh-napier/set09121/lectures/lecture9.md

 # Assignment, Copying, and Moving

-- We've hinted at a number of different concepts through this discussion.
-- Assignment is whenever you use the `=` to set an object variable.
+- **Assignment** is whenever you use the `=` to set an object variable.
-- Copying is when we create a new object from an existing one.
+- **Copying** is when we create a new object from an existing one.
-- Moving is like copying, but we move the already allocated resources to the new object.
+- **Moving** is like copying, but we move the already allocated resources to the new object.
 The original becomes empty.
 - This is an important concept to understand in general in C++.
 - If you want to work at the lowest level of C++ you really need to recognise these behaviours for optimisation purposes.